vicsim181/P13/README.md

 > python manage.py db_types.
 ```

-The types are hold in "types.json" next to the command:
+The types (in french) are held in "types.json" next to the command:

 ```json
 {